 You must wear the brace all the time, but it is important to stop your arm becoming stiff.
-In order to help prevent stiffness, as soon as you feel able to, we suggest you carry out the exercises listed on pages 7 and 8 of this leaflet.
+In order to help prevent stiffness, as soon as you feel able to, we suggest you carry out the exercises listed later on in this leaflet.
 These exercises will also help reduce any swelling in your hand.
 You can also prevent this from happening by trying to keep your hand raised above your elbow.